Our free membership, business.com+, takes the pain out of choosing new business services.

 The EMR system features a series of icons along the top of each window showcasing the scheduling tool, patient charts, financials, documents, billing and reports.
 The tabs are organized in an organic, easy-to-understand setup.
 For example, when a patient comes into the office, the first tab displays the scheduler, where they can be checked in and assigned a room.
 When the provider is ready to see the patient, the next tab over allows them to review the patient’s information and begin the exam.
 Following the exam, the next tab opens the billing module.
 Because CareCloud is designed to follow a patient’s visit from start to finish, it makes the navigation fairly intuitive, even for newcomers.

-We like that CareCloud is easy for patients to use too, as its Breeze patient engagement application is integrated with the medical software.
+We like that CareCloud is easy for patients to use, too, since they have access to the integrated Breeze patient engagement application.
 In fact, Breeze is one of the easiest-to-use patient portals we encountered in our investigation of the top medical software products.
 The application also works with on-site kiosks that allow patients to check themselves in more quickly, saving time and money in the front office.
 Patients can use Breeze to update their personal information and check their medical records from any internet-connected device.

 CareCloud Features

 CareCloud is loaded with features to make running your medical practice stress-free.
-For example, one particularly useful function helps you identify drug interactions for prescribing the right medications to your patients.
+For example, CareCloud Charts help you identify drug interactions for prescribing the right medications to your patients.
 In addition to simplifying clinical handoffs, CareCloud also has patient engagement and clinical reporting tools that allow you to drive better patient outcomes.
 Additionally, CareCloud delivers real-time analytics so you can leverage insights from every corner of your organization.

 Medical Practice Management Software Features